nickbrandt/GitLab/doc/development/snowplow/review_guidelines.md

 ## Review process

-We recommend a Product Intelligence review when an MR involve changes in events or touches Snowplow related files.
+We recommend a Product Intelligence review when a merge request (MR) involves changes in events or touches Snowplow related files.

 ### Roles and process